It is so exciting to start the school year in a new building. Please call me or stop by especially if you have any concerns or questions.

-It is not too late to get the flu shot.
+Welcome to the new school year at our new school.
+Hopefully the students can avoid the flu and having your child get the flu vaccine is a great start.
 Call your doctor to see if there is any vaccine available.
 It takes 10 to 14 days to build immunity to the flu virus.

 In the meantime, remember to continue frequent handwashing or use of hand sanitizer.
 Also, cover your mouth and nose with your elbow when you cough or sneeze.